CSRavasio/oflibpytorch/docs/documentation.rst

 This section contains functions that take Torch tensors as well as NumPy arrays as inputs, instead of making use of the custom flow class.
 On the one hand, this avoids having to define flow objects.
-On the other hand, it requires keeping track of flow attributes manually, and it does not avail itself of the full scope of functionality ``oflibpytorch`` has to offer: most importantly, flow masks are not considered or tracked.
+On the other hand, it requires keeping track of flow attributes manually, and it does not avail itself of the full scope of functionality :mod:`oflibpytorch` has to offer: most importantly, flow masks are not considered or tracked.

 Flow Creation & Loading
 -----------------------